 In 2012, the Office of Management and Budget identified continuous monitoring of federal IT networks as one of 14 Cross-Agency Priority (CAP) goals, established in accordance with the Government Performance and Results Modernization Act.

-To support federal departments and agencies in meeting the CAP goal, DHS established the CDM Program, an implementation approach consistent with the Information System Continuous Monitoring (ISCM) methodology.
+To support federal departments and agencies in meeting the CAP goal, the Department of Homeland Security (DHS) established the CDM Program, an implementation approach consistent with the Information System Continuous Monitoring (ISCM) methodology.

 DHS, in partnership with GSA FEDSIM, established a governmentwide acquisition vehicle for continuous monitoring capabilities.
 The acquisition vehicle provides a consistent set of solutions at a reduced cost, that enhance the government’s ability to identify and mitigate the impact of emerging cyber threats.